 One of the most important things you can do for deaf/hard-of-hearing individuals in your audience when using presentation software like PowerPoint is to allow sufficient time for them to read the slides before you begin talking.
 For deaf/hard-of-hearing individuals, whether with an interpreter or lip-reading you directly, this means allowing time for them to stop watching the interpreter or you, switch their attention to a slide, read its content, and then return their attention to either the interpreter or you.
 With an interpreter, even more time is required since there is always a lag time between what you say and the signing of that message.

 This page describes a simple piece of animation, that for fun we have named ‘PacerSpacer.’
-The software is simplicity itself: it’s a small square of color, which begins as red, then changes to yellow briefly, and finally to green – like a traffic light with one square bulb.
+The animation is simplicity itself: it’s a small square of color, which begins as red, then changes to yellow briefly, and finally to green – like a traffic light with one square bulb.
 Place it in an out of the way spot on the background – the slide master(s) – of your presentation; then as each new slide comes up, wait to begin speaking until the PacerSpacer changes from red to yellow to green.
 It’s a way to hold you back from the urge to start speaking ‘too soon.’

 Downloading the PacerSpacer

 The PacerSpacer is © RIT/NTID.
 You are granted the right to download and use the PacerSpacer in any presentation, whether commercial or not, without requesting permission.
 However, you may not resell the PacerSpacer.
 We ask that you include the source URL location of the PacerSpacer in any handouts you distribute, so that others will learn of it and use it in their presentations.

 To download the animated file right-click (control-click on Mac) on its icon below and save the file ("Save link as...").